jsoma/ebola/proofreader/README.md

 [proofread.py](proofread.py) is the Python script that does the proofreading

+[compile.py](compile.py) is a Python script to compile cleaned CSV files into both country-specific files as well as one big everything file

 [canonical_variables.csv](canonical_variables.csv) is a list of acceptable variable names (the content of the `description` or `variable` in a row)

 [canonical_columns.csv](canonical_columns.csv) is a list of acceptable column headers